couchbaselabs/Couchbase-by-Example/08-signup-and-login/08-signup-and-login.md

 }
 ```

-Before you can make request in your Android app, you first need to add the **Network** permission in `AndroidManifest.xml`:
+Before you can make HTTP request in your Android app, you first need to add the **Network** permission in `AndroidManifest.xml`:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```

-Now back `SignUp.java`, add the following properties:
+Now back in `SignUp.java`, add the following properties:

 ```java
 NetworkHelper networkHelper = new NetworkHelper();